Currency Peg Meaning

 The currency of China was pegged with US dollars which is foreign currency.

-- In the period of 2015, China broke the peg and separated itself with the US dollars.
+- In 2015, China broke the peg and separated itself with US dollars.

 - It later established its peg with the currency baskets of 13 countries.

-- The basket of currencies, allowed China to had competitive trade relations.
+- The basket of currencies allowed China to have competitive trade relations.

-- The export of china became strong with those countries which had relatively weaker currency than that of the Chinese currency Yuan.
+- The export of china became strong with countries with relatively weaker currency than that of the Chinese currency Yuan.

-- However, there were certain types of business in the United States that gained or thrived due to a weaker Chinese currency Yuan.
+- However, certain types of business in the United States gained or thrived due to a weaker Chinese currency Yuan.

-- However, in the period of 2016, it re-established the peg with the US dollars.
+- However, in 2016, it re-established the peg with US dollars.

 Advantages